-“State of the Community” Gun Violence Town Hall, hosted by M.I.
-Mother’s Keeper; we’re raising Mental Health Awareness & helping to seek solutions for Gun Violence Prevention & Intervention in the community.
+“Join Us!”
+We’re helping to raise Mental Health Awareness & helping to seek solutions for Gun Violence Prevention & Intervention in the communities that we serve. (see schedule below)

 “Reports suggest that up to 60% of perpetrators of mass shootings in the U.S. since 1970 displayed symptoms including acute paranoia, delusions, & depression before committing their crime.”1